 The Wound and Hyperbaric Center treats patients with complicated, traumatic or disease-related wounds and swelling.
 We offer a variety of advanced techniques that can help patients heal faster.
 Our evidence-based treatments help the healing process and reduce scarring.

-Our staff includes physicians who are board certified in wound care and hyperbaric medicine, certified wound and ostomy nursing, a certified lymphedema therapist, and wound technicians.
+Our staff includes physicians, certified wound and ostomy nursing and wound technicians.
 We are also able to offer referral services for nutrition counseling and orthotic/prosthetic services for diabetic patients.

 Some of the advanced therapies we provide include hyperbaric treatment, stem cell therapies, total contact casting and others.